kubeflow/manifests/README.md

 #### Oauth2-proxy

-The oauth2-proxy extends your Istio Ingress-Gateway capabilities, to be able to function as an OIDC client:
+The oauth2-proxy extends your Istio Ingress-Gateway capabilities, to be able to function as an OIDC client.
+It supports user sessions as well as proper token-based machine to machine authentication.

 ```sh
 echo "Installing oauth2-proxy..."